Documentation

 6. Once approved, the credit is applied to the vendor's next outgoing payment

-For consignment vendors, return credits are deducted from the next weekly settlement.
+For consignment vendors, return credits are deducted from the vendor's next settlement.
 For wholesale vendors, credits offset the next AP check.
 Either way, every deduction shows up on the payment stub.
 See the full credit memo approval process for details on each status.

 Common Return Scenarios